 - When the play equipment was installed, it was installed incorrectly, making it unsafe.

-- The park and the play equipment have not been inspected regularly for safety, and have not been properly maintained.
+- The park and the play equipment have not been inspected regularly for safety, and have been poorly maintained.
+Poor maintenance could even cause accidents in the car park for a public park.

-These are all potential hazards that can lead to a playground accident.
-If you suspect one of these hazards, or any other, has caused an injury to your child, then we may well be able to assist you in making a claim as the child’s litigation friend.
+These are all potential hazards that can lead to public park accident claims being made.
+If you suspect one of these hazards, poor maintenance or any other hazard has caused an injury to your child, then we may well be able to assist you in making a claim for a child accident as the child’s litigation friend.

 Who Owes You A Duty Of Care If Using A Park?